marinaaglic/zadatak-api/README.md

 ## Postman

-You can find Postman collection in docs folder, import it to Postman.
+You can find Postman collection in docs folder.